 You'll need the best gym bag now that gyms are open for business again (for the time being, anyway).
-If you don't want to carry your gym kit around in a plastic bag, you'll need a decent gym backpack or duffel bag, not just a run-of-the-mill backpack.
+If you don't want to carry your gym kit around in a plastic bag, a decent gym backpack or duffel bag can help house all your sweaty gear in a mannerly fashion.

 Many – if not most – gym bros will tell you that the only way to establish dominance in the gym is to carry your gym kit around in a duffel bag, but don't be fooled so easily.
 Real pros will house all their sweaty gym gear in a backpack as it distributes the weight evenly between the two shoulders.